vd Brink Home Automations

 A: In the side menu go to settings, here you can change the locale.

-Q: How can to create a Bearer token?
+Q: How can I create a Bearer token?

 # Sourcecode by vdbrink.github.io